senseexcel/senseexcel/README.md

 ![Sheet Loop Open](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Feature-Shootloop-Open.png)

-Use the dropdown box to choose the Field/Dimension you would like the loop applied to.
-Once the dimension/field is selected, a diaglogue box will show the syntax created by the selection.
+Use the drop-down box to choose the Field/Dimension you would like the loop applied to.
+Once the dimension/field is selected, a dialogue box will show the syntax created by the selection.

 ![Sheet Choose Dimension-1](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Feature-Sheetloop-Choose-Dimension-1.png)